TypeFox/monaco-languageclient/docs/migration.md

 ## LanguageClientConfig(s)

-The previous `languageClientConfigs` can now be expressed as single `LanguageClientConfig` to be directly used with `LanguageClientWrapper` or multiple language client configurations can be expressed in the `LanguageClientConfigs` and used with `LanguageClientsManager`.
+The previous `languageClientConfigs` can now be expressed as single `LanguageClientConfig` to be directly used with `LanguageClientWrapper` or multiple language client configurations can be expressed in the `LanguageClientConfigs` and used with `LanguageClientManager`.
 Obey, that `languageId` is now a mandatory property in `LanguageClientConfig`.

 <table>
 <tr><th>v9/v6</th><th>v10</th></tr>